 Water heaters are a blessing when temperatures drop, but if your water heater breaks down, you will be forced to take a cold shower!
 There are 8 factors that affect the performance of your water heater and will make water heater repair in San Antonio, TX a necessity.

 Probably the most dangerous enemy of a water heater is neglect.
-Usually water heaters are installed in the basement of houses, and are easily forgotten as far as maintenance is concerned.
+Usually, water heaters are installed in the basement of houses and are easily forgotten as far as maintenance is concerned.
 If you haven’t paid any attention to your water heater, you should mark your calendar for a water-heater checkup in order to prevent damage that would arise down the road.

 If water heaters are not maintained, leaks can develop in them.
 These leaks can destroy a heater externally.
 You can get the services of plumbers in San Antonio, TX for a checkup and maintenance of your water heater.
 If you observe any external corrosion on your water heater, you should soon call for a water heater repair in San Antonio, TX.

 Sediment is created when hard water is heated.
 It builds up at the bottom of the water heater’s tank and starts insulating the bottom from the protection of the anode.
-In gas water heaters, it causes the base of the water tank to overheat and melt away the protective glass lining, while in electric type models, the lower elements get burned and buried in the sediment.
+In gas water heaters, it causes the base of the water tank to overheat and melt away the protective glass lining, while in electric-type models, the lower elements get burned and buried in the sediment.

 Sediment buildup should be a major concern for people because if it builds up too much, the warranty of commercial water heaters can become void.
 You should get periodic maintenance for your water heater and if there is any sediment buildup, you would also have to go for water heater repair in San Antonio, TX.

-An important aspect in the maintenance of a water heater is the upkeep of its sacrificial anode.
+An important aspect of the maintenance of a water heater is the upkeep of its sacrificial anode.
 For more than 60 years, it has been used as a key part of the rust protection of a tank.

 Sacrificial anodes protect the inside of water heaters from rust, but with the passage of time, they cease to perform their function effectively.
-If they aren’t replaced when they have been thinned to wire, tanks start to rust internally which can lead to leakages.
+If they aren’t replaced when they have been thinned to the wire, tanks start to rust internally which can lead to leakages.

 It is also necessary to point out that many times, water softeners speed up this anode’s depreciation.
 Normally, if you have a water heater with a 5-year-warranty, you can wait five years before you check up on the anode.
 But if you have a water softener installed in your house, you should check up on the anode sooner than five years.